mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ## Configure

-Next, let's create a configuration file which exercises the new components.
+Next, let's create a configuration file which exercises the new Pub/Sub component.
 Our configuration will handle the following tasks:

 - Using the `batch` processor, log messages are batched into 10 second windows.
 - Using the `resourcedetection` processor, the agent hostname is detected.
 Messages delivered to HEC via this agent will have their `host` metadata attribute set to the local hostname of the agent machine.